Semantic-Org/Semantic-UI-React/src/lib/eventStack/README.md

 +------------+          +-------------+
 ```

-### EventTarget
+## EventTarget

 Each `EventTarget` is assigned to an unique DOM node.
-An `EventTarget` handles event handlers for
+An `EventTarget` tracks event handlers for
-target's DOM node.
-For example, after multiple subscription were made for a `click` event, you will have the only
+the target's DOM node.
+Making multiple subscriptions to a `click` event for a single DOM node will
-one registered `handler` for a DOM node.
-An `EventPool` also handles `EvenytPool` relations, it store only
+result in a single registered `handler` for that DOM node.
+An `EventPool` also handles `EventPool`
-unique pools.
+relations, it stores only unique pools.

 ```
 +-------------+          +---------+